ryanabx/ryanabx.github.io/content/posts/202409/misadventures-with-fedora-atomic.md

 I got the ISO to build successfully, and then I created a systemd service that preinstalls flatpaks for me, I am still trying to get that build to work, but every CI run takes several minutes for the failure to be registered.

 [See my preinstall-flatpaks program here](https://github.com/ryanabx/ryanabx-containers/tree/main/preinstall-flatpaks)

+## Night 2

+I decided to move all my installations to base fedora again, no atomic.
+Linux users and wiping their system to install new things go hand in hand.